8 Walkthrough 2: Approaching gradebook data from a data science perspective

 ## F-statistic: 18.1 on 1 and 23 DF, p-value: 0.000302

-When you fit a model to two variables, you create an equation that describes the relationship between them based on their averages.
+When you fit a model to two variables, you create an equation that describes the average relationship between them.
 This equation uses the (Intercept)

 , which is 50.11511, and the coefficient for formative_assessments